Featured Art by Kirsten – Pen Up/SnapSeed

 When the school year ended, the last person I saw was the stout redheaded woman standing at the top of the steps again.
 I watched her from the sidewalk through a cascade of other students departing.
 All faded into a hazy afternoon, never to return.
 It was the last year the school was open.”

-“You mentioned the dream helped with your uncertainty, how so?”
-The therapist asked.
+“You mentioned the dream helped with your uncertainty, how so?” he asked.

 “I felt like a fraud.
 I like what I do, I imagine things that people like, at least they tell me so, sometimes not so much with the darker content, but I love to explore those just as much as the lighter ones.
 But I felt like, even though we all have our unique styles that there was no place for me.
 It was like any admiration I received was not earned, or as if I weren’t worthy of it, even though I did the work… Then I started to feel strange about the work, you know?
 I did this whole, ‘Oh God, they read that one?
 I know I just published it, but I wrote it a very long time ago and thought it was okay, then… ahh the typos!
 Just close that shit, close it!’
 That’s what I was thinking, and I felt guilty then I… I just felt low for feeling so high on a personal accomplishment… until I had the dream.
 I guess it brought me back to a time where so much had illuminated my heart and mind, and blossomed into my imagination, and my accomplishments.
 I like to think the universe copied my style, took memories from that school and reworked it to tell me to keep expressing.
 To remember how I started and hold on to it even in doubt and darkness.
 I felt better when I woke up.”